 Having fully imbibed this fallacy about business being the enemy of art, most artists don’t want to know anything about business.

 But I can’t be in a room for more than 10 minutes with a bunch of artists without getting into the “how do you get paid” conversation.
 We are all dying for information, and we all feel at sea.
-Ironically, gaining knowledge of this part of being a professional creative, while sobering, is the one way you can make the decisions that make sense, and with hard work and focus—and luck—arrive at the creative life you are aiming at.
+Ironically, gaining knowledge of this part of being a professional creative, while sobering, is the one way you can make the decisions that make sense, and with hard work, a business model, and focus—and luck—arrive at the creative life you are aiming at.

 If you are now making some income from your creative activity, or if you intend to do so in the future, you’ve got to start by clearly understanding what you’re setting out to offer, how you’re planning to sell it, and to whom.
 In other words, you need to understand your business model.

 If you don’t want or need your creative activity to pay for (even part of) your life, great.
 You don’t need to worry about this stuff.
 Just make what you want to make and carry on making a living however it is that you do so.
 Although even if you’re not trying to make money at this but you want to build your audience, thinking through your business model can still be really useful.

 A business model is basically a written representation of how a business creates and exchanges value—in other words, what you make or do, and how you’re paid for it.

 The way I’m going to use the term “business model” here is a lot sloppier than you’ll see elsewhere, because a lot of people reading this article don’t run “businesses” in any well-defined sense.
 At least not yet.
 Same goes for me—I’m still figuring out how all this works, and I’m sharing what I find as I go.

 Here, we’re going to try to compile as complete an answer as possible to the question: What are all the ways you get paid?
 And what do you need to do to make getting paid happen?